bilcon/seo-refactor/urban-octo-telegram-main/README.md

-Changed html language from "en-us" to "en" to broaden range of acceptance in english speaking countries Changed tab title from "website" to "Horiseon" to make it more relateable added <nav></nav> to header section to make links work added "alt" information to images for readers/scanners added missing "id="search-engine-optimization"
+Changed html language from "en-us" to "en" to broaden range of acceptance in english speaking countries Changed tab title from "website" to "Horiseon" to make it more relateable added <nav></nav> to header section to make links work added "alt" information to images for readers/scanners capabilities added missing "id="search-engine-optimization"
 In style sheet combined benefit-lead, benefit-brand, benefit-cost to reduce coding In style sheet combined benefit-lead h3, benefit-brand h3, benefit-cost h3 to reduce coding